All Saints' Church, Stock, Essex (parish of Stock Harvard)

 ---

-The south face of the chancel and nave roofs almost covered in reclaimed tiles, with work contiuning on the other side
+The south face of the chancel and nave roofs covered in reclaimed tiles, with work contiuning on the other side

 Roof work moving to completion